UKCloud/documentation/articles/cloud-storage/cs-sco.md

 - **UKCloud Portal.** Contains information about the namespaces and users within your Cloud Storage environment, as well as a graphical representation of your storage consumption.
 For more information on the Portal functionality, see [*How to view Cloud Storage information in the UKCloud Portal*](cs-how-view-info-portal.md).

-To create additional namespaces or users, you must raise a service request.
+To create additional namespaces or users, you must raise a service request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.
 When requesting additional users, you can specify whether you want these users to have read-write or read-only permissions.

 We do not currently offer access as an NFS or a HDFS.